clj-kondo/clj-kondo/analysis/README.md

   - several metadata values: `:private`, `:macro`, `:deprecated`, `:doc`, `:added`
   - `:lang`: if definition occurred in a `.cljc` file, the language in which the definition was done: `:clj` or `:cljs`
-  - `:signatures`: a list of each signature as written
+  - `:arglists-str`: a list of each set of args as written

 - `:var-usages`, a list of maps with:
   - `:filename`, `:row`, `:col`